WorkSafe Victoria

 WorkSafe Victoria is the trading name of the Victorian WorkCover Authority, a statutory authority of the state government of Victoria, Australia.

 History

-After being renamed in 2014 as Victorian Work-cover Authority by Minister Gordon Rich-Phillips, it returned to the WorkSafe trading name after the election of the Labor Government in November 2014.
+After being renamed in 2014 as Victorian WorkCover Authority by Minister Gordon Rich-Phillips, it returned to the WorkSafe trading name after the election of the Labor Government in November 2014.
 It has had a number of previous names including VWA, WorkCare and the Department of Labour.
 The name WorkSafe became the trading name for the workplace health and safety and workers compensation divisions in mid-2008, as it reflected the objective of encouraging people to work safely and reduce workplace injuries.

 The organisation reports to a Minister and has a Board.
-The Chief Executive is Joe Calafiore.
+The Chief Executive is Cathy Henderson.

 A review of WorkSafe and the Geelong-based Transport Accident Commission was announced in February 2015 by the Victorian Government.
-It is being carried out by a former WorkSafe and TAC Chair, businessman James MacKenzie.
-In announcing the review, the government confirmed its commitment to moving WorkSafe to Geelong.

 From July 2018, WorkSafe's headquarters has been 1 Malop Street, Geelong VIC 3220.